Germany women's national football team: 1995–2002: Olympic and World Cup disappointments

-2003–present: Two consecutive World Cup titles
+2003–2023: Two consecutive World Cup titles

 At the 2003 Women's World Cup in the United States, Germany was drawn in a group with Canada, Japan and Argentina.
 After winning all three group games, the German team defeated Russia 7–1 in the quarter-final, which set up another clash with the United States.
 Germany's Kerstin Garefrekes scored after 15 minutes and goalkeeper Silke Rottenberg made several key saves.
 In the dying minutes of the semi-final, Maren Meinert and Birgit Prinz sealed the 3–0 win.
 On 12 October 2003, Germany met Sweden in the World Cup final in Los Angeles.
 The Scandinavians went ahead before half time, but Maren Meinert equalized shortly after the break.
 The game went to extra time, where Nia Künzer headed the winning golden goal in the 98th minute to claim Germany's first Women's World Cup title.
 Birgit Prinz was honoured as the tournament's best player and top goalscorer.

 With wins over China and Mexico, the German team finished first in their group at the 2004 Summer Olympics.
 They beat Nigeria 2–1 in the quarter-final, but suffered a 1–2 semi-final loss to the United States after extra time.
 In the third place match, Germany defeated Sweden 1–0 with a goal by Renate Lingor, winning the team's second Olympic bronze medal.

 The 2005 European Championship was held in England.
 With wins over Norway, Italy and France in Round 1, the German team advanced to the semi-final, where they defeated Finland 4–1.
 On 19 June 2005, they met Norway for the third time in the European championship final.
 Germany won 3–1 with goals from Inka Grings, Renate Lingor and Birgit Prinz and added a sixth European title.
 Head coach Tina Theune stepped down after the tournament and her assistant Silvia Neid took over as national coach.
 In 2006, Germany won the annual Algarve Cup for the first time.